VasilisPngs/FreshPC/README.md

 UpdateSoftwares: This script checks for updates of installed applications on Windows using two package managers: Winget and Chocolatey.
 It counts available updates by reading two output files, and updates all packages using the corresponding package manager command.
-The script deletes the temporary output files and exits after 5 seconds.